Zack Snyder's Justice League (soundtrack): Reception

-Holkenberg's score received mixed reviews from critics.
+Holkenberg's score received polarized reviews from critics.
 Nadine Smith of Pitchfork noted Holkenberg's ability to create a distinctive soundtrack, otherwise describing the soundtrack as "aggressively long, ambitiously overstuffed, and deeply polarizing", but praised both the film and the soundtrack as director Zack Snyder and Holkenborg's unfiltered vision.
 Certain tracks such as "At the Speed of Force" were deemed the most memorable, and some pieces contributed to the impact of their respective scenes in the film.
 Fans enjoyed the revamped themes for several characters, including the "Ancient Lamentation" motif associated with Wonder Woman and the Amazons, though others called the motif "overused" and "annoying" and turned it into an internet meme.

 Christian Clemmenson of Filmtracks did not enjoy the soundtrack.
 He felt the soundtrack had no narrative and was too derivative of Hans Zimmer's work on previous DCEU films.
 Conversely, James Southall of Movie Wave awarded the soundtrack four out of five stars, considering it "the finest music of [Holkenborg's] career so far".
+In Zanobard Reviews, the soundtrack was praised as well, stating that the score "marks a triumphant return to the hopeful musical world established and maintained by Man Of Steel and Batman V Superman, with a killer main theme for the League that combined with several standout action setpieces and many a thematic reprise genuinely make it one of the best superhero scores around."